Books

 Thursday, March 23, 2017

 My favorite book is To Kill a Mockingbird.
 In the sense that this book also focused on the kids' perspective in a small town in a "simpler" time, Ordinary Grace reminded me of To Kill a Mockingbird.
-I'm sure my enjoyment of Ordinary Grace benefited from my love of the Harper Lee classic.
-This book was, though, at it's core, a who-dun-it - an enjoyable one at that.
-Some "conclusions" were pretty obvious from the start but many twists and turns took you by surprise.
+My enjoyment of Ordinary Grace benefited from my love of the Harper Lee classic.
+This book was, at its core, a who-dun-it - an enjoyable one.
+Some "conclusions" were evident initially, but many twists and turns surprised you.

-The father, Nathan, was an almost unbelievably gracious and forgiving man, while the mother, Ruth, played foil with great emotional instability.
-Probably my favorite character was Gus, a friend of Nathan's from the war, who was constantly a rock upon which the boys could lean and a lighthouse in the dark to help Frank and Jake navigate tough issues.
-Yet, he was flawed in very real, authentic ways.
+The father, Nathan, was almost unbelievably gracious and forgiving, while the mother, Ruth, played foil with significant emotional instability.
+My favorite character was Gus, a friend of Nathan's from the war, who was constantly a rock upon which the boys could lean and a lighthouse in the dark to help Frank and Jake navigate challenging issues.
+Yet, he was flawed in authentic ways.

 The one distraction for me was the layout of the town.
-I don't think the author used a real town or a map of his imaginary town or he was bad at describing directions of things.
-Many times I found myself "lost" in town (no, the trestle is the OTHER WAY!).
-Or a description that something was past of the edge of town, with a real sense that it was far away - tucked away on purpose - but then it was only a 5 minute car ride later on.
-Or a bike ride in the middle of the night from the poor part of town to WAY up in the high rent area - again, earlier depicted as far away - that takes very little time.
-Given how I mentally "Google map" the books I read, these discrepancies were jarringly noteworthy as I read.
+The author didn't use a real town or a map of his imaginary town, or he was terrible at describing directions of things.
+I often found myself "lost" in town (no, the trestle is the OTHER WAY!).
+Or a description that something was past the edge of town, with a real sense that it was far away - tucked away on purpose - but then it was only a 5-minute car ride later.
+Or a bike ride in the middle of the night from the poor part of town to WAY up in the high-rent area - again, earlier depicted as far away - that takes very little time.
+Given how I mentally "Google map" my books, these discrepancies were jarringly noteworthy as I read.

-All and all, an engaging read.
-This was a book club selection for me and not something I would have likely picked up on my own.
+All in all, an engaging read.
+This was a book club selection, not something I would have likely picked up.

 Saturday, March 18, 2017